monacca1/nuggit/README.md

 # Nuggit Commands:

-NOTICE: The listing below may not be up to date or incomplete.
+NOTICE: The listing below may not be up to date or may be incomplete.
 Details are available for most commands by running "--help" (abbreviated) or "--man" (full).

 Commands can be run with their full names as shown below, or through the nuggit wrapper as described above.

+### nuggit add
+- add the specified files to the staging area
+- example
+  - `nuggit add ./fsw_core/apps/appx/file.c`
+- nuggit add command utilizes the "nuggit_log.txt".
+Each file that is "added" to the staging area using "nuggit add" will result in a nuggit log entry.
+See "nuggit log"

-### nuggit_env.sh
+### nuggit branch
-- the nuggit scripts path needs to be added to your path.
-You can either add the instance of nuggit to your path using your .cshrc or you can use this nuggit_env.sh script.
-To use the nuggit_env.sh, you must navigate to the nuggit/bin directory, (be in the bash shell) and "source nuggit_env.sh"
+- view the branches that exist and display if the same branch is checked out across all submodules or if there is a branch discrepancy
+- example
+  - 'nuggit branch'

+### nuggit branch delete merged
+- delete a specified branch that has already been merged.
+Delete it in the local repository and delete it in the remote repository
+- Command sytax:
+  - nuggit_branch_delete_merged.pl <branch to delete>
+- example
+  - nuggit_branch_delete_merged.pl JIRA-XYZ

-### nuggit_clone.pl
+### nuggit clone
 - clone a repositoy
   - i.e.
-    - `nuggit_clone.pl ssh://git@sd-bitbucket.jhuapl.edu:7999/fswsys/mission.git`
+    - `nuggit clone ssh://git@sd-bitbucket.jhuapl.edu:7999/fswsys/mission.git`

 ### nuggit_init
 - Install the nuggit data structure to a preexisting repository.
 If the repo was cloned using the native git clone you will need to "nuggit_init" in the root folder of the git repository

-### nuggit_branch.pl
-- view the branches that exist and display if the same branch is checked out across all submodules or if there is a branch discrepancy

 ### nuggit_checkout_default.pl
 - this will recursively checkout the default branch, starting in the root repo and recursing